vegaprotocol/specs/non-protocol-specs/0001-liquidity-providing-bots.md

 ```

 ### Participate in an opening auction
+This section is only relevant if the option to participate in an opening auction is selected and the relevant market given by the market ID is still in an opening auction.

 If the bot has `currentPrice` then it should place  buy / sell limit orders (good till time with duration a bit longer than opening auction length) in the auction at random distance and volume away from `currentPrice` up to total `auctionVolume`.
 The distance and volume should be consistent with market risk parameters (spec work for later, Witold, do you feel like coming up with a formula?)

 ### Create markets that look real
+This section is only relevant if the bot is configured with a price source providing a reference price.

 Place good till time limit orders of some duration near the reference price consistently with `targetLNVol` according to `limitOrderDistributionParams`.